MechanicalPython/module1b/README.md

 ## How to build.
 1. Download rust from https://www.rust-lang.org/learn/get-started
+2. `git clone git@github.com:MechanicalPython/JHUB.git`
+3. `cd ./module1b`
-2. Build project with `cargo build`
+4. Build project with `cargo build`
-3. Run project with `cargo run`
+5. Run project with `cargo run`
-4. Go to http://127.0.0.1:8080 to interact with the website.
+6. Go to http://127.0.0.1:8080 to interact with the website.

 ## Definitions.